-Hours: Season opened on May 17; Hours are Wednesday, Saturday and Sunday from 7 a.m. to 4 p.m. until season ends; call or check Facebook page before heading there
+Hours: Season opens on May 29; Hours are 7 a.m. to 4 p.m. on Wednesday, Saturday and Sunday until season ends; Pricing is $10 per gallon.

 L and E Blueberry Farm, LLC – 27159 James Creel Road, Franklinton, La.
 70438 | 504-858-3086